 Why You Want It:

-- Top flat cash back rate of 2%, the highest of any card.
+- Best flat cash back rate of 2%, the highest of any card.

 - No limits, tiers, or restrictions on how much cash you can earn.

-- Unlimited flexibility on how you get your rewards: cheque, bank deposit, statement credit, travel, gifts, gift cards, and more.
+- Incredible flexibility: choose how and when you get your reward (cheque, bank deposit, statement credit, travel, gifts, gift cards and more).

 Why You Want It:

-- The best insurance package of any cash back card.
+- Decent insurance package for a cash back card.